brendanlynn/Hasher/README.md

 # Hasher

-A hasher that hashes strings.
+A console application that hashes strings.